-Section 3.3 How can you find out if a specific drug is on the "Drug List?"
+Section 3.3 How can you find out if a specific drug is on the Drug List?

-You have four ways to find out:
+You have five ways to find out:

-- 1. Check the most recent "Drug List" we provided electronically. - 2.
-Visit the plan's website (www.medicare.chpw.org/).
-The "Drug List" on the website is always the most current. - 3.
-Call Customer Service to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list. - 4.
-Use the plan's "Real-Time Benefit Tool" (https://medicare.chpw.org/member-center/member-resources/prescription-drug-coverage/ or by calling Customer Service).
-With this tool you can search for drugs on the "Drug List" to see an estimate of what you will pay and if there are alternative drugs on the "Drug List" that could treat the same condition. - 5.
-Visit the Express Scripts website (www.express-scripts.com).
+- 1. Check the most recent Drug List we provided electronically. - 2.
+Visit the plan's website (medicare.chpw.org/member-center/member-resources/prescription-drug-coverage).
+The Drug List on the website is always the most current. - 3.
+Call Customer Service to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list. - 4.
+Use the plan's "Real-Time Benefit Tool" (medicare.chpw.org/member-center/member-resources/prescription-drug-coverage) or by calling Customer Service).
+With this tool you can search for drugs on the Drug List to see an estimate of what you will pay and if there are alternative drugs on the Drug List that could treat the same condition. - 5.
+Visit the Express Scripts website (express-scripts.com).
 Once you create an account through the site, you will have access to view the Drug List, your claims, and more.